elenaek/pritunl-api-wrapper/README.md

 2. Set up your credentials using one of the following options:
      * Set the credentials during Pritunl object instantiation
      * Set environment variables
+3. See examples in the `/examples` directory for basic usage

 ## Setting your credentials
 ### Using parameters on Pritunl object